 The ocean does cool down in winter, although it takes some time to do so.
 Surface temperatures stay in the 20’s until late November, and then gradually decline to about 18 in February – still warmer than the water at Bournemouth in mid summer.

-The sky in winter is simply glorious!
+The sky in the winter sun is simply glorious!
 During the day, you’ll see the most incredible blue sky, which seems to go on forever, and at night you’ll see more stars than you can imagine.
 There’s so little air and light pollution from the islands.

 The trade winds are a summer “thing” and they help to keep the island reasonably comfortable compared to the neighbouring Sahara desert.
 But in winter they tend to die away, creating still days that are perfect for sunbathing and chilling.